AriannaBourke/CORDSS-App/README.md

 git checkout YourBranchName

 Before making any changes, make sure you are on your branch!
-To add any changes to gitHub from your branch
+To add any changes to gitHub from your branch:

 git add .
 git commit -m "type a short message of what you did"